rdwz/sparkly/README.md

 * having an alternative to NextJS with more control over its components
 * API + Frontend in the same place allows quicker development
-* I can try out latest Node version
+* using latest Node version and being limited by Lambda's Node version

 ## Description